-- 10.1 A low-level concerns record will be kept centrally by the Human Resources Director.
-This record will be accessible to the Trust's DSL and Deputy DSL, the Human Resources Director and the CEO. - 10.2 The concerns record will be kept in a chronological order as a running record.
-Each entry will have the time and date recorded, along with the name of the individual who has made the record and the outcome of the concern.
-The records will be kept confidential and will be held securely. - 10.3 The records will be held centrally so that they can be easily reviewed by the Trust DSL and Deputy DSL and any potential patterns of concerning, problematic or inappropriate behaviour spotted. - 10.4 If a low-level concern in and of itself is deemed to be serious enough to consider a referral to the LADO, the records relating to the low-level concern will be placed on the individual's personnel file. - 10.5 If a low-level concern (or group of concerns) is re-classified as an allegation, all previous records of low-level concerns relating to the same individual should be moved from the central low-level concerns file to the individual's personnel file. - 10.6 If the low-level concern is raised about an individual who works with the Trust, but is not a member of staff, e.g. Agency Staff/Contractor, then any records relating to the concern will be shared with the individual's employer.
-If necessary, advice will be sought from the LADO on what can be shared and with whom. - 10.7 The Human Resources Director, the Trust DSL and the Trust Deputy DSL will be responsible for recording any concerns.
+- 10.1 A low-level concerns record will be kept centrally by the HR Team.
+This record will be accessible to the Trust DSL, the Head of HR, the HR Business Partners and the CEO. - 10.2 The concerns record will be kept in a chronological order as a running record.
+Each entry will have the date recorded, along with the name of the individual who has made the record and the outcome of the concern.
+The records will be kept confidential and will be held securely. - 10.3 The records will be held centrally so that they can be easily reviewed by the Trust DSL and any potential patterns of concerning, problematic or inappropriate behaviour spotted. - 10.4 If a low-level concern in and of itself is deemed to be serious enough to consider a referral to the LADO, the records relating to the low-level concern will be placed in a case file. - 10.5 If a low-level concern (or group of concerns) is re-classified as an allegation, all previous records of low-level concerns relating to the same individual should be moved from the central low-level concerns file to the individual's personnel file. - 10.6 If the low-level concern is raised about an individual who works with the Trust, but is not a member of staff, e.g. Agency Staff/Contractor, then any records relating to the concern will be shared with the individual's employer.
+If necessary, advice will be sought from the LADO on what can be shared and with whom. - 10.7 The Head of HR and the Trust DSL will be responsible for recording any concerns.